In the Bible, Paul says of his pastoral ministry, “I magnify my office” (Rom. 11:13, KJV). Pastor, do you magnify your office?

-People are suffering for this lack of real life knowledge.
+People are suffering from this lack of real-life knowledge.
 They don’t know how to be faithful to their spouse or to love their children well.
-They don’t know how excel at their job for the glory of God.
+They don’t know how to excel at their job for the glory of God.
 They don’t know how to be kind to someone whose religion or lifestyle is at odds with what they believe to be right.
 They don’t know how to set aside anger and lust.
 They don’t know how to speak the truth in love or bless the one who curses them.

 People die for a lack of this knowledge on how to live a good life (Hosea 4:6).
 We who are Christian pastors, leaders, and soul shepherds are the ones to bring this knowledge!

 Sadly, “witness” is a word that has been ruined in our Christian world today.
 We think it means convincing people to believe what’s right or getting them converted, probably by giving them a track or ringing their doorbell.
 But really to witness means “to give wit” or “cause to know.”